sajidbuet/sajidbuet.github.io/content/authors/0424062324-Shahriar-shakil/_index.md

 ---
 # Display name

-title: Naved Sadat Yamin
+title: Md Al Shahriar Shakil

 # Full name (for SEO)
-first_name: Naved
+first_name: Md Al Shahriar Shakil
-last_name: Sadat Yamin
+last_name: 0424062324

 # Username (this should match the folder name)
 authors:
-  - 18-Naved-Sadat-Yamin
+  - 0424062324-Shahriar-shakil

 # Is this the primary user of the site?
 superuser: false